Scott Fitzgerald Johnson (sfjohnson@icloud.com)

 • 2020: Interim Chair, Department of Classics and Letters, University of Oklahoma

-• 2017 – present: Associate Professor of Classics and Letters, University of Oklahoma
+• 2017 – 2024: Associate Professor of Classics and Letters, University of Oklahoma

 • 2015 – 2017: Assistant Professor of Classics and Letters, University of Oklahoma